redbadger/stack/readme.md

 This repo is a noddy web ui and proxied api (on a private network) with `version 3` compose files that are designed to be deployed into a "Docker in swarm mode" cluster.

-There are 3 compose files:
+There are 4 compose files:
+  1. private Docker registry (external to the swarm).
-  1. One for a private Docker registry and nginx load balancer (external to the swarm).
+  1. private `nginx` load balancer (external to the swarm).
-  1. One for the swarm visualizer, and its reverse proxy (`services` stack)
+  1. the swarm visualizer, and its reverse proxy (`services` stack)
-  1. One for the web and the api, and their associated reverse proxy and gateway (`app` stack).
+  1. the web and the api, and their associated reverse proxy and gateway (`app` stack).

 ![Swarm Visualizer](doc/visualizer.png)